hynek/structlog/docs/index.md

 (integration)=

-## Integration with Existing Systems
+## Integration with existing systems

 *structlog* is both zero-config as well as highly configurable.
 You can use it on its own or integrate with existing systems.